Before we dive into what to DIY online and what not to DIY in the digital space, let’s talk about outsourcing.

 Your website is “your land” in the digital space — the cornerstone for everything you do online.
 Also engage someone with copywriting skills to create professional and engaging copy go on all the pages to match your new fancy site.
 Bonus points if you can find these skills all in one place (like here Big Blue Digital perhaps?).

-Do: Dedicate time to planning and budgeting social and other digital marketing
+Do not DIY online: Dedicate time to planning and budgeting social and other digital marketing

 Yes, there are many great free ways to engage people online, but that doesn’t mean you shouldn’t be prepared to use advertising to meet the audiences you want and need.
 Create a budget and measure the results to make sure you’re getting value for money.
 Attributing real value to social media in your business is easier than you think, so make sure you understand it’s value before downplaying it’s importance.